Melapress/captcha-4wp/readme.txt

 The plugin is trusted by more than 200,000 administrators to protect their websites from spam, fake accounts, & fake orders!

 > <strong>With the free edition you can add CAPTCHA to the built-in WordPress forms; the login page, registration form, comments, reset and lost password forms.
-To add CAPTCHA to forms created with third party plugins such as WooCommerce, Contact Form 7, Gravity Forms, and BuddyPress <strong>[upgrade to CAPTCHA 4WP Premium](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=C4WP&utm_content=plugin+repos+description).</strong>
+To add CAPTCHA to forms created with third party plugins such as WooCommerce, Contact Form 7, Gravity Forms, and BuddyPress <strong>[upgrade to CAPTCHA 4WP Premium](https://melapress.com/wordpress-plugins/captcha-plugin-wordpress/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=C4WP&utm_content=plugin+repos+description).</strong>
 >

-#### Maintained & Supported by WP White Security
+#### Maintained & Supported by Melapress

-WP White Security is a European development company that builds high-quality WordPress security & admin plugins.
-Check out our list of [WordPress security plugins](https://www.wpwhitesecurity.com/wordpress-plugins/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) for more information on how our plugins can help you better manage and improve the security of your WordPress websites and users.
+Melapress is a European development company that builds high-quality WordPress security & admin plugins.
+Check out our list of [WordPress security plugins](https://melapress.com/wordpress-plugins/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) for more information on how our plugins can help you better manage and improve the security of your WordPress websites and users.

 #### Add Spam protection on: